nathanforester/OOP_DBConnect/README_OPP.md

 ````
  Within these subclasses, the functions for CRUD, which have been explained previously in this documentation
  are implemented and can be tested before user input is entered via the runfile

+ - Previous version of software available via git hub branches to this project